DeborahK/Angular-NgRx-GettingStarted/APM-Demo5/README.md

 # APM-Demo 5

-Demo of feature module state composition.
+Demo of TBD: Architecture module.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.